 “She was just a very effective organizer.
 She was a longtime Republican Party member ... and she started to mobilize, saying that the Equal Rights Amendment would take away the privileges that women already had and would not make it possible for women to be mothers and housewives,” said Baldez.
 “It raised enough questions about the Equal Rights Amendment that Republicans, who had for the most part been supportive of the amendment, began to shift their positions on it.”

 Opponents also argue the amendment is a false pretext for abortion and that women are already protected against sex discrimination by other laws and the 14th Amendment.
 They point to gains made by women, such as being able to serve in the military and in combat, and say the need for such an amendment today is moot.

 “Pro-abortion groups are clearly saying now that adopting the ERA would mean the end of laws that protect the sanctity of every human life,” congressman Mike Johnson, a Louisiana Republican, told the House Judiciary Committee.
 He said groups opposed to and supportive of abortion were in agreement “that the language of the 1972 ERA is likely to result in powerful reinforcement and expansion of abortion rights.”

 Why has this amendment stalled in the states?

 Opposition to the amendment has delayed forward momentum, experts say, but there is also a lack of clarity around whether the ratification effort is valid today — a point that opponents and supporters disagree upon.
-To address that issue, lawmakers who back the ERA have taken two approaches: one is the “three-state” strategy pushed by Speier, in which only three more states would have to ratify it (and two already have, Nevada in 2017 and Illinois in 2018), and the other is to start the ratification process anew.
+To address that issue, lawmakers who back the ERA have taken two approaches: one is the “three-state” strategy pushed by Speier, in which only three more states would have to ratify it (and three now have, Nevada in 2017, Illinois in 2018 and Virginia in 2020), and the other is to start the ratification process anew.

 Another outstanding question is whether five states that later rescinded their approval of the amendment can legally do so — another point on which the two sides disagree.